HITECHCRIME/HC_SG32_Going_Wrong/README.md

 am i going wrong way
 i'm don't ever wanna sway ya

-current moth of the present
-did the things that wouldn't last
-7 builds the future

 no pointless questions
-just the vital ones, just the ones that will make them rise what they want, what they hide at
+just the vital ones, just the ones that will make you rise what you want, what you hide at

 tell me more
 i'll accept everything that you are